The 10 Best Wild Foods and Medicinals

 - Nutritive tonic

-This celebrated herb is an emerald queen who proudly reigns over her realms—food and medicine—with vim and vigor.
+This celebrated herb is emerald royalty who proudly reigns over their realms - food and medicine - with vim and vigor.
 Nettles is packed with vitamins, minerals, and chlorophyll—this vitality infuses into nutritive herbal teas, vinegars, and medicinal foods.

 Nettles is a supreme blood builder, nourishing tonic, and herbal ally for fasting and cleansing.
 It is one of the best herbs to take daily when you feel tired or depleted.
 Use nettles greens anywhere you would use spinach or kale.
 The sting is disarmed when the leaves are dried or cooked.

 Nettles grows close to humans and waterways—it thrives in open, fertile ground.
 You’ll find it growing in floodplains, forest edges, ditches, hedgerows, along open trail sides, and around old farms, especially in barnyards with compost and manure piles.

 When harvesting for medicine, wait until the plants are knee-high and pick before they flower.
 Wear thick clothing that covers arms and ankles and use leather gardening gloves.
 Use a scythe or similar tool for large-scale harvesting, and use pruners or kitchen scissors for smaller yields.